The Best of Both Coasts: Canadian Ski Resort Restaurants to Add to Your Bucket List

 Stop by Les Jardins at the Manoir des Sables for fine dining with seasonal fixtures like rabbit, duck, fish, lamb, and veal.
 The 150-seat restaurant offers three-course bistro meals by the skilled Chef Mirsad Basic.
 Half an hour from Orford, at the other end of the magnificent Lake Memphremagog, lies Owl’s Head, which features 52 trails and glades, more than 130 acres of skiable terrain, slope-side lodging, and fantastic scenery.

-For more information on ski resort restaurants worth adding to your bucket list, visit skicanada.org.This post is a sponsored collaboration between Canadian Ski Council and Boston magazine's advertising department.
+For more information on ski resort restaurants worth adding to your bucket list, visit skicanada.org.This is a paid partnership between Canadian Ski Council and Boston Magazine's City/Studio